Codecademy/docs/content/postgresql/concepts/identifers/identifers.md

 ### Sequence Identifiers

-Sequence Identifiers refer to names assigned to sequences which are used to generate unique integer values and can be used in scenarios when the purpose is to make sure each row has a distinct value, typically used for auto-incrementing primary key columns.
+Sequence Identifiers refer to names assigned to sequences that are used to generate unique integer values and can be used in scenarios when the purpose is to make sure each row has a distinct value, typically used for auto-incrementing primary key columns.

 #### Example